ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

     }
 }
 ```

-Of course you can not only publish events from mutations, but everywhere you have access to the `ITopicEventSender` through the DI Container.

 In the example the `"OnBookAdded"` is the topic we want to publish to, and `book` is our payload.